MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-find-guide.md

     SCREEN SHOT GOES HERE

     > [!NOTE]
     > When you search for a guide using the search box, Dynamics 365 Guides searches all folders in the instance.
-At this time, you can't use the Search box to search for a folder, however.
+At this time, you can't use the search box to search for a folder, however.

 ## Navigate the folder structure